MileHacker Logo

 • Ask for permission before photographing locals, especially in rural villages.

-• Be mindful of heritage sensitivities in temples and historical sites.
+• Be mindful of cultural sensitivities in places of worship and historical sites.

 • Turn off flash in museums or sensitive exhibits.